Thursday, February 20, 2025

 Storage

-I know a lot of you are going to buy an extra SATA III SSD because most gaming laptops just don’t have enough space to install more than a few games.
-If you do, you can install the game on either drive, games don’t care about what drive you use.
+I know a lot of you will probably buy an extra SATA III SSD since most gaming laptops don’t have enough storage to install more than a few games.

 Display

-The truth is, 120Hz and 144Hz are used on tournaments but they aren’t necessary to kick ass.
-They’re a nice addition sure but they won’t really bump up your gaming.
+The truth is, 120Hz and 144Hz displays are used in tournaments, but they aren’t mandatory to dominate in PUBG.
+They’re a nice bonus, but they won’t magically make you better—your reaction time and aim matter way more.

-If you have to buy a high refresh rate display, either the 120Hz or 144Hz will be fine, the difference between these two is minimal to none.
+If you’re getting a high refresh rate display, either 120Hz or 144Hz is fine—the difference between them is minimal and barely noticeable in real-world gameplay.

 FAQ